Borut Pahor

-Borut Pahor (/sl/; born 2 November 1963) is a Slovenian politician who served as President of Slovenia from 2012 to 2022.
+Borut Pahor (/sl/; born 2 November 1963) is a Slovenian politician, diplomat, media personality and barrister who served as President of Slovenia from 2012 to 2022.
 He previously served as Prime Minister of Slovenia from 2008 to 2012.

 A longtime member and former president of the Social Democrats, Pahor served several terms as a member of the National Assembly and was its speaker from 2000 to 2004.
 In 2004, he was elected as a Member of the European Parliament (MEP).
 Following the victory of the Social Democrats in the 2008 Slovenian parliamentary election, Pahor was appointed as prime minister.

 In September 2011, Pahor's government lost a confidence vote amidst an economic crisis and political tensions.
 He continued to serve as the pro tempore Prime Minister until he was replaced by Janez Janša in February 2012.
 In June 2012, he announced he would run for the office of President of Slovenia.
 He defeated the incumbent Danilo Türk in a runoff election held on 2 December 2012, receiving roughly two-thirds of the vote.
 In November 2017, Pahor was re-elected for a second term against Marjan Šarec.